Mintbase/Grants-Program/applications/logion_wallet.md

 **How did you hear about the Grants Program?**

-Web3 Foundation Website / Medium / Announcement by another team / personal recommendation (all of these)
+Mintbase Website / Medium / Announcement by another team / personal recommendation (all of these)